Allari Mogudu

 Allari Mogudu is a 1992 Indian Telugu-language romantic comedy film directed by K. Raghavendra Rao and produced by K. Krishna Mohan Rao under R K Associates.
 The film stars Mohan Babu, Meena and Ramya Krishna.
 It was released on 14 February 1992.
-The film was remade in Kannada as Gadibidi Ganda (1993), in Tamil as Veera (1994) and in Hindi as Saajan Chale Sasural (1996).
+The film was remade in Kannada as Gadibidi Ganda (1993), in Tamil as Veera (1994), in Hindi as Saajan Chale Sasural (1996).
 The 2015 film Mama Manchu Alludu Kanchu serves as a sequel to Allari Mogudu.

 Plot

 Gopal (Mohan Babu) comes to the city from his village for a song contest.
 He meets Satyam (Brahmanandam) in the city and they both work hard for the song contest.
 Gopal tells Satyam about how he fell in love with Neelambari (Meena) and how he got her to love him.
 Neelambari is the daughter of a song teacher in his village.
 He came to this contest so he could win the money and pay off the loan his mother had to the village leader.
 They both work together and end up winning the song contest.
 Gopal then goes back to his village with joy and finds out a flood had come and Neelu's house had been destroyed, it was reported that her father and her body had not been found.
 Gopal thinks that Neelu is dead, and is very sad.
 He then goes and gives the money to the village leader, paying off his mother's debt.
 He afterwards moves to the city so that they can find a job and so that Gopal can forget about Neela.
 When they reach the city Gopal finds out that his song was a big hit.
 Therefore, he had become very popular.
 The holder of the song contest (Satyanarayana) calls on Gopal to come work for him.
 Gopal does not want to, but Satyam persuades him.
 He then works for Satyanarayana and his daughter falls in love with Gopal.
 Gopal who is still in love with Neelu refused to marry Satyanarayana's daughter Mohana (Ramya Krishna).
 Satyam says Neelambari won't come back so it's better to marry Mohana.
 Therefore, he marries Mohana.